Ramcodere/CRUD-FUNCTION/README.md

 Product Management
 1. Add New Product: Open http://localhost:8080/products/new in your browser.
 This page allows you to upload a new product.
 2. View and Manage Products: Open http://localhost:8080/products in your browser.
 This page displays all products and allows you to edit, view, and delete them.
+3. Viewing Products: To view the list of products, navigate to /products by typing http://localhost:8080/products in your browser.
+4. Adding a New Product: To add a new product, navigate to /products/new by typing http://localhost:8080/products/new in your browser.